ENTS-Source/SuperSimon/protocol.md

 `0xDE 0xAD 0xBE 0xEF`

-All commands, including responses, should send the magic value
+All commands, including responses, should send the magic value.

+#### Timing

+The communications rely on timeouts to assume that clients are either not responsive or not compliant.
+If bytes are sent farther than 50ms apart then the previous data may be scraped.
+For example, if the Pi sends 3 bytes of data then takes >50ms to send a fourth byte, then the fourth byte is the start of a new sequence (the other 3 bytes are garbage).

+#### Command format

 A command is formatted as follows for the protocol: